Redfin pickerel

 The redfin pickerel (Esox americanus americanus) is a subspecies of freshwater fish belonging to the pike family (Esocidae) of the order Esociformes.
 Not to be confused with its close relatives, the grass pickerel and the chain pickerel, this fish is unique in the fact that it has brightly colored red fins.
 Like all pikes, the redfin pickerel is an ambush predator, lying amongst thick vegetation in wait for smaller, more agile prey to enter within its range of attack.

 Distribution and habitat

 The redfin pickerel can be found in freshwater lakes, streams, and swamps along the Atlantic slope.
 Stable populations extend from Massachusetts to Florida's Okeechobee Lake, and west into Gulf drainages up to Mississippi's Pascagoula River.
+In some parts of its range, notably toward the western extent, it overlaps with its sister species, the grass pickerel, Esox americanus vermiculatus.
 Because the redfin pickerel is an ambush predator, the fish prefers freshwater habitats with high visibility and dense vegetation or decaying organic matter in which to hide itself.

 Physiology

 The redfin pickerel, like other fish of the Esox genus, is well adapted to sprint predation.
 The posterior positioning of the unpaired fins is testament to this, the dorsal fin lining up with the anal fin, and the ventral more rearward than would be found on other fish body types.
 The pectorals are shrunken to streamline the fish, while the caudal fin is rather large so as to provide considerable thrust.
 Further adaptations correlating with their rushing style is a hydrodynamic tube shaped body, a flat nose, and an unadorned head.

 The redfin pickerel relies heavily on vision to locate prey, as indicated by their large eyes and propensity for clear, shallow water.
 The scale coloration of the fish typically ranges from green to brown on the lateral portion, while the ventral side ranges from white to a pale amber.
 Vertical streaks of dark green line the lateral sides of these fish.
 This coloration is vital for hunting, as it allows the pickerel to camouflage within the vegetation as it waits for prey to approach.

 The mouth of the fish is located at the terminal position anterior of the snout and is lined with a series of long, conical teeth that can be used to capture fast moving prey.
 Unlike its larger northern relatives, the redfin pickerel grows to around twelve inches in length.